-Hercules and Leo are two male chimpanzees held in captivity at the New Iberia Research Center (NIRC) at the University of Louisiana, Lafayette.
+Hercules and Leo are two male chimpanzees who were held in captivity at the New Iberia Research Center (NIRC) at the University of Louisiana, Lafayette.
 In 2009, when Hercules and Leo were each only a year old, NIRC “leased” them to Stony Brook University’s Department of Anatomical Sciences.

-At this age, had Hercules and Leo lived in the wild, they would have still been in close contact with their mothers, freely exploring their environment and constantly playing with and learning from other chimpanzees.
-Instead, for the next six years, they interacted only with researchers and an animal handler in a basement lab, where they were forced to undergo frequent administrations of general anesthesia and had fine-wire electrodes inserted into their muscles as part of research into how humans evolved to walk upright on two legs.
+At this age, had Hercules and Leo lived in the wild, they would have still been in close contact with their families, freely exploring their environment and constantly playing with and learning from other chimpanzees.
+Instead, for the next six years, they interacted only with researchers and an animal handler in a basement lab, where they were forced to undergo frequent administrations of general anesthesia and had fine-wire electrodes inserted into their muscles as part of research into how humans evolved to walk upright on two legs:

 A timeline of Hercules and Leo’s case:

-- 12/5/13: The NhRP files a petition for a common law writ of habeas corpus lawsuit in New York State Supreme Court, Suffolk County to demand recognition of Hercules’ and Leo’s legal personhood and right to bodily liberty and their immediate transfer to an appropriate sanctuary.
+12/5/13: The NhRP files a petition for a common law writ of habeas corpus lawsuit in New York State Supreme Court, Suffolk County to demand recognition of Hercules’ and Leo’s legal personhood and right to bodily liberty and their immediate transfer to an appropriate sanctuary.
 Justice W. Gerard Asher gives a brief written decision, without holding a hearing, denying the NhRP’s habeas petition.
 Read and download our Memorandum of Law; Exhibit A – Trust; and affidavits submitted by Steven M. Wise, Sarah Baeckler Davis (+ Exhibit A), James R. Anderson, Christophe Boesch, Jennifer M.B.
 Fugate, Mary Lee Jensvold, James King, Tetsuro Matsuzawa, William C. McGrew, Mathias Osvath, and Emily Sue Savage-Rumbaugh.

-- 1/10/14: The NhRP files a Notice of Appeal with the New York State Supreme Court, Appellate Division, Second Judicial Department.
+1/10/14: The NhRP files a Notice of Appeal with the New York State Supreme Court, Appellate Division, Second Judicial Department.

-- 4/3/14: The Second Judicial Department dismisses our appeal in response to a standard motion to admit attorney NhRP President Steven M. Wise pro hac vice “on the ground that no appeal lies as of right from an order that is not the result of a motion made on notice.”
+4/3/14: The Second Judicial Department dismisses our appeal in response to a standard motion to admit attorney NhRP President Steven M. Wise pro hac vice “on the ground that no appeal lies as of right from an order that is not the result of a motion made on notice.”
 We immediately file a motion asking the court to reinstate our appeal, as New York’s habeas corpus statute expressly grants us the right to appeal and the appellate court apparently relied on the wrong statute.

-- 3/19/15: The NhRP re-files Hercules’ and Leo’s case in New York County Supreme Court, New York County, capitalizing on the fact that New York law allows habeas corpus cases to be filed multiple times—one of the reasons we initially filed suit in New York.
+3/19/15: The NhRP re-files Hercules’ and Leo’s case in New York County Supreme Court, New York County, capitalizing on the fact that New York law allows habeas corpus cases to be filed multiple times—one of the reasons we initially filed suit in New York.

-- 4/20/15: Justice Barbara Jaffe issues Hercules and Leo a writ of habeas corpus—which we and the media interpret as a tacit recognition of their personhood—and an “order to show cause.”
+4/20/15: Justice Barbara Jaffe issues Hercules and Leo a writ of habeas corpus—which we and the media interpret as a tacit recognition of their personhood—and an “order to show cause.”
 Jaffe’s order to show cause requires the New York Attorney General’s office to appear in court on behalf of Stony Brook (a state university) to defend their right to detain Hercules and Leo.
 This is the first time in history a court has granted a hearing to determine the lawfulness of a nonhuman animal’s detainment.

-- 4/21/15: Justice Jaffe amends her order, striking out “writ of habeas corpus” and leaving the order to show cause.
+4/21/15: Justice Jaffe amends her order, striking out “writ of habeas corpus” and leaving the order to show cause.

-- 5/22/15: The New York Attorney General’s office files two documents: a response to our habeas petition along with a motion to move the case from New York County to Suffolk County and an affidavit from the head of Stony Brook’s animal care committee.
+5/22/15: The New York Attorney General’s office files two documents: a response to our habeas petition along with a motion to move the case from New York County to Suffolk County and an affidavit from the head of Stony Brook’s animal care committee.
 In response, the NhRP files a reply memorandum of law in support of our habeas petition, an affirmation in opposition to the motion to move the trial, and a motion to strike certain portions of the affidavit.

-- 5/27/15: Before a packed courtroom, with a line of people spilling out the door, Justice Jaffe engages NhRP President Steven M. Wise and New York Assistant Attorney General Christopher Coulston in vigorous debate on the substantive issues of the case—arguments that have never before been heard in court.
+5/27/15: Before a packed courtroom, with a line of people spilling out the door, Justice Jaffe engages NhRP President Steven M. Wise and New York Assistant Attorney General Christopher Coulston in vigorous debate on the substantive issues of the case—arguments that have never before been heard in court.
 She asks, “Isn’t it incumbent on the judiciary to at least consider whether a class of beings might be granted a right or something short of the right under the habeas corpus law?”
 The hearing itself, which last two hours, is a victory for the nonhuman rights movement, NhRP President Steven M. Wise tells reporters gathered outside the courtroom: “Many human beings have these kinds of hearings.
 Chimpanzees are now being treated like all the other autonomous beings of this world.”
 Read and download the hearing transcript here.

-- 7/30/15: Justice Jaffe rules that, despite the merits of the NhRP’s case, she is bound to follow the previous determination of the New York State Supreme Court, Appellate Division, Third Judicial Department in Tommy’s case and must deny NhRP’s habeas petition.
+7/30/15: Justice Jaffe rules that, despite the merits of the NhRP’s case, she is bound to follow the previous determination of the New York State Supreme Court, Appellate Division, Third Judicial Department in Tommy’s case and must deny NhRP’s habeas petition.
 Nonetheless, she concludes: